Environmental Health & Safety

 - Guidelines

 Any liquid or semi-liquid blood, body fluids or other potentially infectious materials; contaminated items that would release blood, body fluids or other potentially infectious materials in a liquid or semi-liquid state if compressed; items that are capable of releasing blood, body fluids or other potentially infectious materials during handling; used or unused sharps; and pathological and microbiological wastes containing blood, body fluids or other potentially infectious materials.
 Also included are cultures and stocks of infectious agents, contaminated animal carcasses, body parts and bedding of animals known to have been exposed to infectious agents.
-(See Appendix 5 for disposal guidelines.)
-Feces or materials saturated with feces are not RMW.
-Urine or materials saturated with urine is not RMW unless the urine is submitted as a clinical specimen for laboratory tests or if the patient is known to have a disease which may be transmitted through urine.

 All infectious waste destined for disposal shall be placed in closable leak-proof containers or bags which are red in color.
 The containers should be labeled with the universal biohazard warning sign or the word "Biohazard".
 The labels should be fluorescent orange or orange-red with lettering and symbols in contrasting colors.
 If outside contamination of the container or bag is likely to occur, then a second closable leak-proof container or bag shall be placed over the outside of the first and closed to prevent leakage during handling, storage, and transport.
 (This applies only to internal transportation of regulated medical waste.
 External shipments are subject to additional requirements.
 Contact the Environmental Compliance manager at x5-4699 for more information.)